SARCOIDOSIS & PROVING DISABILITY

 - Fever, weight loss, fatigue, night sweats, and ill health.

-Other disease characteristics include:
+Other disease symptoms include:

 - Red and teary eyes or blurred vision.